harness/developer-hub/docs/internal-developer-portal/flows/service-onboarding-pipelines.md

 ## Available Workflow Actions

-Harness IDP ships the following Harness related built-in actions along with [some others](/docs/internal-developer-portal/flows/custom-actions) to be used in the software template steps.
+Harness IDP ships the following Harness related built-in actions along with [some others](/docs/internal-developer-portal/flows/custom-actions) to be used in the Workflow `steps`.

 - `trigger:harness-custom-pipeline`
 - `trigger:trigger-pipeline-with-webhook`